Club Calendar 2022-2023

 • Email your image file to pccupload@gmail.com.
 You will receive a confirmation email within 72 hours.

-(Zoom) Discussion Night: member images are discussed in an open, supportive way.
+(Click here for Zoom meeting link) We'll discuss images in an open, supportive way.
 Images are not judged or scored.
 All members are encouraged to submit one image.

 • Images must be in JPEG/JPG format and sized to a maximum width of 1920px, and max height 1080px.